backtickbacktick/Backtick2/extension/README.md

 # Backtick2

-**Backtick2 is a command line for bookmarklets and scripts**, as an *unpackaged* Chrome extension.
-Chrome no longer allows the running of scripts not included in an extension.
-This extension makes running custom scripts easy as an *unpackaged*.
+**Backtick2 is a command line for bookmarklets and scripts**, as an *unpacked* Chrome extension.
+Chrome no longer allows the running of scripts not included in an extension so this *unpacked* extension makes adding and running custom scripts easy.

 To load the extension, [follow these instructions](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).